keenanpayne/keenanpayne.com/portfolio/asana.md

     eyebrow: 2018
     headline: 'Product Tour'
     description: |
-      I built a "Product Tour" interactive component to aid our marketing efforts for specific product use cases.
+      This interactive component acted as an Asana product tour, aiding our marketing efforts for different customer use cases.

-      We relied heavily on imagery and animations throughout the component, causing me to consider how to mitigate performance implications carefully.

-      I implemented deep linking for each page in this component, which allowed our marketing team to track and reference specific pieces of content.
+      I implemented deep linking and GTM tracking for each aspect of this component, allowing the marketing team to track and reference specific pieces of content.
     items:
       - 27
       - 28